Contact Center Trends

 This resulted in significant downtime events, difficulty integrating with third-party cloud applications, and long development and deployment cycles for even the most basic functionality improvements.
 A single release could take over a month to deploy to all clusters.

-Talkdesk: modernizing customer service with CCaaS.
+Talkdesk: Modernizing customer service with CCaaS.

 SHARE